Deborah Rawson Memorial Library

 Databases

-The Vermont Judiciary and Legal Services Law Line of Vermont have recently launched a new interactive program to help self represented litigants fill out court forms.
-It’s called CourtFormPrep- Vermont Court Forms made easy!
+The Vermont Judiciary and Legal Services Law Line of Vermont has launched a new interactive program to help self-represented litigants fill out court forms.
+It’s called CourtFormPrep- Vermont Court Forms made easy.

 The program uses A2J Author (A2J = Access 2 Justice) to walk the user through the forms, using plain English and simple questions to gather the information needed.
 It puts all the information together in the right place using a program called HotDocs, adds simple directions for filing, tells the user to print, and voila!
 They’re done.
 This program will be a huge help both to those representing themselves as well as those who have attorneys for a limited appearance.